-That’s not debris scattered on a hill.
+That’s not debris pushed into a pile or scattered on a hill.
 That’s a pile of debris.
-“The pile of debris” what we used to call the Isle of Capri Casino, which we thought was funny at the time, but, standing there, it was an actual pile of debris and nothing about it was funny.
+“The pile of debris” what we used to call the Isle of Capri Casino, a phrase we thought was funny at the time, but, standing there, the Isle of Capri Casino was an actual pile of debris and nothing about it was funny.

 Standing there was like waking up in a hotel in a strange city and not knowing exactly where you are.

 After some time standing in that Edgewater Mall parking lot for I don’t know how long, I realized everyone else was back on the bus, kindly waiting for me.
 No one had wanted to bother me.
+No one else on my bus was from Gulfport.
 I got back on the bus.
 There was so much to do.
 So much.

 And it was just so sad and overwhelming and it did something to me that day and maybe that’s why I tweet the weather here in Nashville.

 We left the Mall area.
 We met up at a church, where cool stuff was happening.
-A small church on Pass Road, where, we were told later, the preacher had recently preached about the feeding of the 5,000.
-The church had been transformed into a small, buzzing, whirring relief hub, feeding and supplying God knows how many thousand residents, and supporting the basic needs of volunteers from NYC, Wisconsin, New Jersey, Missouri, North Carolina, and yeah, us too.
+This was a small church on Pass Road, where, we were told later, the preacher had recently preached about the feeding of the 5,000.
+We got there to find a church transformed into a small, buzzing, whirring relief hub, feeding and supplying God knows how many thousand residents, and supporting the basic needs of volunteers from NYC, Wisconsin, New Jersey, Missouri, North Carolina, and yeah, us too.
 We aren’t the only Volunteer State.